 When I was going through treatment (when I was 18 and 19), I didn't have the emotional support to cope with issues such as being told I would never have children and dealing with a changing body.
 Also, at a time when I was naturally separating from my parents, the diagnosis of ALL snapped me right back into dependence on them.”

-Cancer can create a sense of isolation from friends and family, who may not understand what the YA is going through.
-As a young adult, it may feel like the patient is losing his or her independence at a time when they were just starting to gain it.
-Perhaps the YA just began college, landed a job, or started a family.
-A cancer diagnosis puts most people on a rollercoaster of emotions.
-Moreover, treatment may require hospitalization far from home, which can lead to emotional isolation.
-A desire for normalcy may keep patients from sharing your cancer experience with your healthy peers, adding to a sense of isolation.
+Cancer can create a sense of isolation from friends and family, who may not understand what a YA is going through.
+YAs can easily feel like they’re losing their independence just as they were beginning to gain it; this can relate to finishing school, landing a career-oriented job, or starting a family.
+A cancer diagnosis puts most people on a rollercoaster of emotions, and treatment may require hospitalization far from home, which can lead to increased isolation.
+In addition, the desire for normalcy can keep a YA from sharing his or her cancer experience with healthy peers, which only adds to this profound loneliness.

 Family Needs

 Family needs vary greatly with the YA population.
 For some YAs, family needs are about their family of origin, while other YAs have moved on and either planned to form or have formed their own family units.
 Parents of YAs feel alone; losing an adult child is not the norm.
 YAs are isolated from their peers, and now are in the position of raising children, or trying to maintain their career path, while balancing a rigorous treatment schedule.
 Other YAs may have been between relationships, possibly dating or planning to spend their forever with a partner.

-Young children further complicate matters, especially with the rules of medical institutions regarding visiting children, and also with the standard M-F hours of most medical facilities.
+Young children further complicate matters, especially with the rules of medical institutions regarding children visiting patients, and also with the standard weekday hours of most medical facilities.
 Childcare is expensive, and added expenses are particularly difficult if the YA has had to put his or her job on hold for treatment.
 In any of these circumstances, cancer disrupts the expected trajectory of life.

 “As the parent of a 7-year-old, I find scheduling frustrating, especially during the summer.
 My cancer center does not allow children on the 2nd floor, where the infusion rooms and physician offices are located, so if my kiddo is out of school/camp for any reason, I have to schedule my appointments around when I can get childcare for him.
 And then when the office runs late or I have a slow nurse at infusion, I get stressed about being late picking him up.
 It would be great if there was a drop-in childcare area close by, especially during the summer.
 I am always reminded that those of us with young kids are the exception and not the rule!”